Lewis-Stuart-11/Lewis-Stuart-11-Multi-View-Robotic-Imaging/README.md

 ## Experiment Settings

-These arguments are used for controlling where data is stored, loaded and visualsied
+These arguments are used for controlling where data is stored, loaded and visualised

 | Argument             | Default Value  | Description |
 | :---                 |    :----:      |          ---: |